-Dallas and Fort Worth area has no shortage of beautiful parks that show vibrant shades of yellow, red, and orange during fall.
-North Texas is blessed with an impressive trees variety which includes Shumard red oaks and bur oaks turning red and bronze.
-Plenty of maples grow in the area as well, including autumn blaze maples that truly deserve their name.
+The Dallas-Fort Worth area has no shortage of beautiful parks that show vibrant shades of yellow, red, and orange during fall.
+North Texas is blessed with an impressive variety of trees, which includes Shumard red oaks and bur oaks turning red and bronze.
+Plenty of maples grow in the area as well, including autumn blaze maples, which truly deserve their name.

 When is the best time to see fall foliage near Dallas

 Fall colors usually start to show in North Texas in October and reach their peak in the last two weeks of the month.
 It's still possible to see some impressive displays in early and even mid-November.
 On higher elevations fall usually arrives earlier than in the lower areas.